telerik/winforms-docs/listview/drag-and-drop/drag-and-drop-from-another-control.md

 {{endregion}}

-1. Finally, perform the exact drag and drop operation via inserting a new item in the ListBox in the __DragDrop__ event.
-            We should reset the stored mouse down location as well:#_[C#] _
+2\.
+Finally, perform the exact drag and drop operation via inserting a new item in the ListBox in the __DragDrop__ event.
+We should reset the stored mouse down location as well:

 {{source=..\SamplesCS\ListView\DragDrop\DragDropFromAnotherControl.cs region=ListViewToListBoxDrop}}
 {{source=..\SamplesVB\ListView\DragDrop\DragDropFromAnotherControl.vb region=ListViewToListBoxDrop}}